AjaniBenoit/Bikesharing/README.md

 [Users Trips by Gender Weekday](https://public.tableau.com/app/profile/ajani.benoit/viz/TripsbyGenderbyWeekday_16623424517840/UsersTripsbyGenderbyWeekday?publish=yes) shows that male subscribers utilize Citi Bikes at higher rates than other groups.

 ![Fig_7.png]( https://github.com/AjaniBenoit/Bikesharing/blob/main/Fig_7.png)

+### Summary

+1. Citi Bikes peak checkout occurs at 5:15 am with 3005 bikes being checked out.
+2. males checkout bikes at higher rates than other groups.
+3. peak usage of bikes during the week occurs between 6 am to 10 am and 4 pm to 8 pm.
+When brokendown by Gender the peak usage remain the same with men accounting for more bike checkouts.
+4. male subscribers utilize Citi Bikes at higher rates than other groups

+For future analysis it is recommended that a visualize depicting the starting and ending location be depicited to include gender.
+This will allow the team to identify is location plays an impact on the usuage of bike sharing program among women.